List of built-in iOS apps: Home

+Image Playground

+Image Playground, sometimes referred to as simply Playground, is an AI photo generation app released as part of the rollout of Apple Intelligence.
+Users can enter phrases or descriptions or select various thematic "bubbles" to create an image in either "Animation" or "Sketch" styles.
+All images are generated on-device and rough sketches made with Apple Pencil can also be transformed into images.

 iTunes Store

 The iTunes Store is a digital media store operated by Apple Inc. that opened on April 28, 2003, as a result of Steve Jobs' push to open a digital marketplace for music.
-The iTunes Store was first made available on iOS devices with the release of iPhone OS 2, allowing the purchase of music and podcasts. iPhone OS 3 further added the ability to rent and purchase movies and tv shows from the iTunes Store.
+The iTunes Store was first made available on iOS devices with the release of iPhone OS 2, allowing the purchase of music and podcasts. iPhone OS 3 further added the ability to rent and purchase movies and TV shows from the iTunes Store.
 As of April 2020, iTunes offers 60 million songs, 2.2 million apps, 25,000 TV shows, and 65,000 films.
 When it opened, it was the only legal digital catalog of music to offer songs from all five major record labels.
 As of June 2013, the iTunes Store possessed 575 million active user accounts, and served over 315 million mobile devices.

+Journal

+Journal is a personal journaling app released on December 12, 2023, alongside iOS 17.2.
+The app encourages users to create diary entries in which they can record and reflect upon their thoughts and activities throughout the day.
+Users can also include a range of attachments with an entry including photos, video, voice recordings, location tags, and completed workouts.
+Journal also includes various writing suggestions and starter questions to prompt or inspire users who may find it hard to start writing.
+Journal can also be locked via Face ID, Touch ID or device passcode to prevent access from other users, and a schedule can also be set which sends a notification out at a set time on chosen days.

 Magnifier

 Magnifier is a digital magnifying glass, available as both an accessibility shortcut and as a standalone application in later versions of iOS.
 It uses the device's camera to allow users to zoom in on information in front of them, as well as take a freeze frame which can be saved as an image similar to the Camera app.
-A range of colour filters can be applied for easier viewing, and the brightness and contrast of the image can be manually adjusted.
+A range of color filters can be applied for easier viewing, and the brightness and contrast of the image can be manually adjusted.
 With the release of the iPhone 12, the Magnifier app has included the ability to detect people and doors for those with vision impairments through the device's lidar sensors.